zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, is_orig: :zeek:type:`bool`, msg_type: :zeek:type:`count`, data_len: :zeek:type:`count`)

    Generated for all NetBIOS SSN and DGM messages.
-Bro's NetBIOS analyzer processes the NetBIOS session service running on TCP port 139, and (despite its name!) the NetBIOS datagram service on UDP port 138.
+Zeek's NetBIOS analyzer processes the NetBIOS session service running on TCP port 139, and (despite its name!) the NetBIOS datagram service on UDP port 138.

-   See `Wikipedia <http://en.wikipedia.org/wiki/NetBIOS>`__ for more information about NetBIOS.  :rfc:`1002` describes the packet format for NetBIOS over TCP/IP, which Bro parses.
+   See `Wikipedia <http://en.wikipedia.org/wiki/NetBIOS>`__ for more information about NetBIOS.  :rfc:`1002` describes the packet format for NetBIOS over TCP/IP, which Zeek parses.

    :c: The connection, which may be TCP or UDP, depending on the type of the